peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * Less than 0 if this object's value is less than the other value, or greater than 0 if this object's value is greater than the other value or if <code>other</code> is null, or 0 if both values are equal.

+### CompareToValue
+    public int CompareToValue​(EFloat other)
+Compares the mathematical values of this object and another object, accepting NaN values. <p>This method is not consistent with the Equals method because two different numbers with the same mathematical value, but different exponents, will compare as equal.</p> <p>In this method, negative zero and positive zero are considered equal.</p> <p>If this object or the other object is a quiet NaN or signaling NaN, this method will not trigger an error.
+ Instead, NaN will compare greater than any other number, including infinity.
+Two different NaN values will be considered equal.</p>

+**Parameters:**

+* <code>other</code> - An arbitrary-precision binary floating-point number.

+**Returns:**

+* Less than 0 if this object's value is less than the other value, or greater than 0 if this object's value is greater than the other value or if <code>other</code> is null, or 0 if both values are equal.

+### compareTo
+    public int compareTo​(int intOther)
+Not documented yet.

+**Parameters:**

+* <code>intOther</code> - Not documented yet.

+**Returns:**

+* The return value is not documented yet.

+### CompareToValue
+    public int CompareToValue​(int intOther)
+Not documented yet.

+**Parameters:**

+* <code>intOther</code> - Not documented yet.

+**Returns:**

+* The return value is not documented yet.

 ### CompareToSignal
     public EFloat CompareToSignal​(EFloat other, EContext ctx)